 The Chase Sapphire Preferred is our all-around favorite card for beginners.
 And the points you earn are extremely valuable, because you can transfer Chase Ultimate Rewards points from this card to airline and hotel partners, including Southwest!

 If you don’t fly Southwest enough to make the Southwest Priority Card worth the annual fee, check out our review of the Chase Sapphire Preferred to see why team member Scott has paid the annual fee on his Chase Sapphire Preferred 4 times!

 After spending $4,000 within 3 months of opening the Chase Sapphire Preferred, you can earn 60,000 Chase Ultimate Rewards points worth $750 when you redeem them for travel through the Chase Ultimate Rewards Travel Portal!
 And potentially more when you transfer your points to airline and hotel partners.

 Apply Here: Southwest Rapid Rewards® Premier Credit Card

 Apply Here: Southwest Rapid Rewards® Plus Credit Card

 - Southwest Rapid Rewards® Premier Credit Card – $99 annual fee

 - Southwest Rapid Rewards® Plus Credit Card – $69 annual fee

 - Southwest Rapid Rewards® Premier Business Credit Card – Earn 60,000 Southwest points after spending $3,000 on purchases in the first 3 months of account opening, $99 annual fee

 Note: It’s no longer possible to have more than one personal Southwest card at the same time.
 But you can still get a business and a personal card!

 Most folks who fly Southwest regularly will get great use of this card.
-However, if you don’t plan to fly Southwest often, we recommend the Chase Sapphire Preferred for its versatility and well-rounded value.
+However, if you don’t plan to fly Southwest often, we recommend the Chase Sapphire Preferred Card for its versatility and well-rounded value.